xmars4/odoo-cicd-jenkins/README.md

     1.2.
 [Update docker to run without sudo permission](https://docs.docker.com/engine/install/linux-postinstall/)

     1.3.
-Clone this repo, branch **_cicd_**
-    <br/>This repo contains a Jenkinsfile and other relevant files
-    <br/>Jenkins will fetch Jenkinsfile from this branch and use this file to trigger the build job
+Logging in to your Github account (or your's company Github account)

+    **_This Github account need write permission to this repository_**

     1.4.
+Clone this repo and check branch **_cicd_**

+    Jenkins will only fetch Jenkinsfile from this branch

+    1.5.
 Executing bash script to create Jenkins data folder

     ```shell
         sudo ./jenkins/scripts/host-setup.sh
     ```

-    1.5.
+    1.6.
 Installing Jenkins

     ```shell
         cd jenkins